Stellar mass dependence of galaxy size-dark matter halo radius relation probed by Subaru-HSC survey weak lensing measurements: Abstract

 \section{Abstract}

 We investigate the stellar mass-dependence of the galaxy size-dark matter halo radius relation for low redshift galaxies using weak gravitational lensing measurements.
-Our sample consists of $\sim$38,000 galaxies more massive than $10^{8} {\rm M}_{\odot}h^{-2}$ and within $z<0.3$ drawn from the overlap of GAMA survey DR4 and HSC-SSP PDR2.
+Our sample consists of $\sim$38,000 galaxies more massive than $10^{8}{\rm M}_{\odot}h^{-2}$ and within $z<0.3$ drawn from the overlap of GAMA survey DR4 and HSC-SSP PDR2.
 We divide our sample into a number of stellar mass bins and measure stacked weak lensing signals.
-We model the signals using a conditional stellar mass function formalism to infer the stellar mass-halo mass relation.
-We fit a single S\'ersic model to HSC $i$-band images of our sample galaxies and obtain their three-dimensional half-light radii.
+We model the signals using a conditional stellar mass function to infer the stellar mass-halo mass relation.
+We fit a single S\'ersic model to HSC $i$-band images of our galaxies and obtain their three-dimensional half-light radii.
 We use these measurements to construct a median galaxy size-mass relation.
-We then combine the two relations to derive the relationship between galaxy size and halo radius.
-We confirm that the galaxy size-halo radius relation is roughly linear over two orders of magnitudes in stellar mass above $\sim 10^{9.35} {\rm M}_{\odot}h^{-2}$.
-Below this stellar mass, we see evidence of a downward departure from this linearity of up to 25 percent at stellar masses of $10^{8.7} {\rm M}_{\odot}h^{-2}$.
-If the stellar mass halo mass relation is extrapolated to lower mass scales, our galaxy size measurements imply these deviations can reach even as high as 50 percent at $10^{8} {\rm M}_{\odot}h^{-2}$.
-The existence of a such trend in dwarf galaxy sectors calls for either modification in models employing a constant fraction of halo angular momentum transferred to explain sizes of dwarfs or else points towards our lack of knowledge about the host dark matter haloes of such low-mass galaxies.
+We then combine these relations to infer the galaxy size-halo radius relation. \preetish{We confirm that this relation appears linear given the statistical errors, i.e. the ratio of galaxy size to halo radius remains constant over two orders of magnitudes in stellar mass above $\sim 10^{9} {\rm M}_{\odot}h^{-2}$.
+Extrapolating the stellar mass-halo mass relation below this limit, we see an indication of a decreasing galaxy size-halo radius ratio with the decline in stellar mass.
+At stellar mass $\sim 10^{8} {\rm M}_{\odot}h^{-2}$ the ratio becomes 30\% smaller than its value in linear regime.
+The possible existence of a such trend in dwarf galaxy sectors calls for either modification in models employing a constant fraction of halo angular momentum transferred to explain sizes of dwarfs or else points towards our lack of knowledge about dark matter haloes of low-mass galaxies.}